coder-singh/DRF-Session-Auth/README.md

   - log into admin console using admin and password just set
   - Once logged in, visit localhost:8000/api/profile
   - localhost:8000/api/logout will log you out

+### How to change the Session timeout
+- Open docker-compose and change the SESSION_TIMEOUT environment variable
+representation in minutes